Best GLP-1 for Seniors: Safest Options, Real Costs, Medicare, and Top Programs

 "What Happens to My Cost After the Introductory Pricing?"

-This catches people off guard, so I want to be transparent.
-MEDVi's first month is $179, but refills are $299/month.
-That's a $120/month increase.
+This catches people off guard.
+Embody's first month is $99, but standard refills are $299/month — a $200 jump (flat plans from $199/month can soften it).
+MEDVi goes from $179 to $299, a $120 jump.
 Budget for the refill price, not the intro price.
-On the brand-name side, manufacturer savings cards have expiration dates and eligibility rules.
+On the brand-name side, manufacturer savings cards have expiration dates and eligibility rules, and the Bridge's $50 copay runs only through December 2027 as currently authorized.
 Always ask: "What will I pay in month 3, month 6, and month 12?" before you start any program.

-Shots vs. Pills: A Quick Comparison for Seniors
+Shots vs. Pills vs. Gum: A Quick Comparison for Seniors

 If you can handle a weekly injection — and most people can, the needle is tiny — the injectable versions currently offer stronger weight-loss results and more flexible timing.
-But if needles are a hard no, oral GLP-1 is a legitimate, FDA-approved alternative that didn't exist a few years ago.
-Don't let the injection requirement stop you from getting treatment you need.
+If needles are a hard no, you now have FDA-approved tablets (through your doctor or the Bridge) and a compounded gum (through Embody).
+Don't let the format question stop you from getting treatment you need.

 Frequently Asked Questions: GLP-1 for Seniors